SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio.md

 # SEKOIA.IO Endpoint Agent

 SEKOIA.IO provides its own agent allowing to collect interresting events with a minimal configuration overhead.
+This agent sends events directly to SEKOIA.IO.

 !!! note
     The SEKOIA.IO agent is currently in beta and for Windows only.